LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 Lasso Instance Manager stands as an intermediary between the individual Lasso 9 instances and the web server.
 Each Lasso 9 instance is configured with a host name pattern.
-By default, Lasso Instance Manager catches all requests with the file extension ".lasso" and all requests where the URI path begins with "/lasso9/", and it uses the instance's host name patterns to determine which running Lasso 9 instance should serve each request.
+By default, Lasso Instance Manager catches all requests with the file extension "|dot| lasso" and all requests where the URI path begins with "/lasso9/", and it uses the instance's host name patterns to determine which running Lasso 9 instance should serve each request.